alexyingchen/accessguide/content/programmers.md

 **WCAG number + conformance**: 1.4.4 AA

 ### P21.
 Use text presentation best practices
-> I have dyslexia, and when I’m reading I prefer that text looks a certain way so that I can understand it.
+> I need really large, white on black text in order to read it.

 * Provide a way to select foreground and background colors
 * Set maximum width to 80 characters